Learn what you need to know about moving in, getting adjusted to residence hall life, who is here to help, and how to make Luther your new home.

 During all other academic breaks, residence halls will remain locked for student safety, but will be accessible at all times to residents assigned to those buildings with their building access key or ID card swipe.

 Students who are leaving campus to participate in study away programs receive a request to verify of their absence and the exact term they will be leaving.
 If a student plans to return the following fall semester they are asked to designate a proxy who will complete Room Draw for them in the spring.
 The housing assignments coordinator will keep in contact with the student via Luther e-mail during the student's absence.

 Students who are in a study away program for the fall semester and are returning for J-term and/or spring semester should have filled out a form before they left campus stating their housing preference and roommate requests.
 While the student is away from campus, the housing assignments coordinator will be in contact with students via their Luther e-mail address.
 Housing assignments are made in early December and e-mails are sent to returning students with their new assignment and roommate name(s).

 Farwell, Baker Village, Ylvisaker, Brandt, and Olson halls are ADA (American with Disabilities Act) compliant.
-Other residence halls are not handicapped accessible.
 The college is continuously working to increase accessibility on campus.
 Students who have questions or concerns about housing accommodations should contact the Disability Services Office at 563-387-1270.

 Ammunition and weapons may not be kept in student rooms.
 Students who wish to have a weapon for hunting purposes must store the weapon and ammunition with the Decorah Police Department (563) 382-3667.